MoonWorksInc/Pyno/README.md

 # Pyno
 A Google Chrome dino game clone in python.
-Please report any bugs you find. :)
+Please report any bugs you find :)